Giants thump Guildford as Sheffield slip up

 The first came from a Lewis Hook assist and then on the powerplay the Giants spread the puck the width of the ice and Cooper deflected in the pass from Ben Lake.

-The Giants fourth goal came in the final minute of the period when the league's leading scorer Piccinich beat Hughes after a face-off win.
+The Giants' fourth goal came in the final minute of the period when the league's leading scorer Piccinich beat Hughes after a face-off win.

 While the Giants were safely on their way to two more vital points the game in Manchester, which was originally scheduled to have started 90 minutes after the Giants but did in fact begin 45 minutes before the puck drop in Belfast, was a much closer affair with Sheffield leading 2-1 after two periods.